 conversion rate of each step; the occurrences of the defined events are taken into account.

-We hope this gives you a good idea of how you can use event and event attributes across your dashboard for behavioural analysis, user segmentation, hyper-personalised messaging and a lot more!
+We hope this gives you a good idea of how you can use Events and Event Attributes across your dashboard for behavioral analysis, user segmentation, hyper-personalized messaging and a lot more!